Decision Guide

 |---|---|---|

-| Output | Operating cadence, hiring decisions, board pack, forecast | Written diagnostic and prioritised intervention plan |
+| Output | Operating cadence, hiring decisions, forecast and a stronger team | Written market map and a clear read on talent and packages |

-| Decision rights | In the room, real authority over the revenue function | Advisory; recommendations to the leadership team and board |
+| Decision rights | In the room, with real authority over the commercial function | Advisory; recommendations to the leadership team and board |

-| Best fit when | You know the diagnosis and need execution leadership | You need an independent diagnostic before deciding what to do |
+| Best fit when | You know the issue and need execution leadership | You need an independent view of the market before deciding what to do |

-| Risk of buying first | Buying without a diagnostic can lock you into the wrong intervention | Buying without a follow-on plan leaves a deck on the shelf |
+| Risk of buying first | Buying without a market view can lock you into the wrong move | Buying without a follow-on plan leaves a report on the shelf |

 Our take